 Every 10-15km under marquees with support – toilets, massage, changing rooms, medics, rest areas, hot drinks, water & snacks & much more.

-Tullys Farm, Turners Hill – Saturday 23 May (after your Challenge)
+Tullys Farm, Turners Hill – Saturday (after your Challenge)

 A great challenge through the Surrey & Sussex countryside – with a Sutton start and Turners Hill / Tulley’s Farm finish.
 It may suit if you want to join up with, an support someone either taking on the 1st half, or even spend some time with a 100 km Challenger.

-A new 25 km option – and ideal if you’re want to explore the surrounding countryside around Brighton, and sections of the south Downs Way – with its fabulous views back over the Sussex countryside to the north.
+A fantastic 25 km option – and ideal if you’re want to explore the surrounding countryside around Brighton, and sections of the south Downs Way – with its fabulous views back over the Sussex countryside to the north.
 It’s a looped route – with a start & finish at our main Racecourse basecamp.

 25 km & ~400 metres (tbc)